 Aloe Vera and Arthritis Pain

 Arthritis is a chronic condition.
 Nothing is going to cure the arthritis in the body’s joints.
 But it can be controlled and managed so that the condition does not result in debilitation.
-Aloe Vera is a natural product that is an anti-inflammatory.
-It is also an anti-bacterial and anti-viral product that will help fight any secondary infections.
+There have been many scientific studies about aloe vera and its use for easing arthritis pain.
+A study that was published in the Journal of the American Podiatric Medical Association in 1994 reported that aloe vera reduced the inflammation in joints that were affected by arthritis.
+It also supports the autoimmune reaction when the body attacked its own tissue as happens with rheumatoid arthritis.
 What will result when using aloe vera is a reduction in the pain and immobility from arthritis.

 Joints in the body become swollen with arthritis, especially in damp and cold weather.
 According to Natural Living Products, the swollen joints respond well to the ingestion of aloe vera juice.
 This is because the juice contains bradykinin, salicylate, and other natural steroids that reduce inflammation.
 Aloe vera juice also is full of vitamins A, B, C, and E. These vitamins are anti-inflammatory as well as strong anti-oxidants.
 The juice absorbs the toxins in the body that are produced with the joints are inflamed, and decreases the level of swelling that is caused by arthritis.